 The Spanish Club at Lee-Scott Academy serves to educate students about the cultures of the Hispanic world through social gatherings and meetings.

-The Technology Team is divided into three teams: Elementary, Junior High and High School.
+The Technology Team is divided into three teams: elementary, junior high and high school.
 Each team competes with other AISA schools for the State Championship at the Technology Fair in each of the following categories: Applications, Multimedia, Web Pages, Computer Graphics, and for the high school team, Programming.
 Work is done during computer classes and some after school.

 LSA’s Yearbook is published as part of an elective class available to senior high students.
-The class focuses on the the details of yearbook publication production. and some work is needed outside of class to complete pages.
+The class focuses on the details of yearbook publication production. and some work is needed outside of class to complete pages.
 A web-based program is used that incorporates the use of design concepts, layout, photography, editorial copywriting and reporting.
 In addition to creating the yearbook, students are responsible for raising the funds necessary to produce the yearbook through ad sales, which requires during and after school meetings with business leaders within our community.

-At Lee-Scott we have both Young Life (grades 9-12) and wYLdlife (grades 6-8).
-YL leaders spend time at the school, coaching, eating lunch, and cheering on their high school and middle school friends.
+At Lee-Scott we have both YoungLife (9th-12th grade) and WYDlife (6th-8th grade).
+YoungLife leaders may greet students entering school and cheering on their high school and middle school friends.
 There are weekly meetings held in student’s homes and Bible studies led by the college leaders.
-Every fall and summer students have the opportunity to attend Young Life camp at one of Young Life’s twenty-three premiere camping facilities.
+Every fall and summer students have the opportunity to attend YoungLife camp at one of YoungLife’s 23 premiere camping facilities.